JakeHartnell/Grow.js/README.md

 // When board is ready run this start function. board.on("ready", function start() {
-    // Define variables
+    // Define variables using Johnny-five classes
-    // Note: if you wire the device slightly differently you may need to
-    // change the pin numbers below.
-    var LED = new five.Pin(13),
+    // Note: if you wire the device slightly differently you may need to change the pin numbers. var LED = new five.Pin(13),
         lightSensor = new five.Sensor("A0");